 Keep your camera handy — standing at 14,264 feet above sea level you’ll be eye-to-eye with the few brawny animals that live above timberline, including rock-hopping mountain goats and bighorn sheep.

-Swing down to former gold camp Idaho Springs where mining heritage lives on through Miner Street’s well-preserved buildings.
+Swing down to former gold camp Idaho Springs where mining heritage lives on through Miner Street’s well-preserved buildings and at the Heritage Visitor Center & Museum, with a new exhibit on transportation history in a Colorado mining town.
 Bring your appetite to the original Beau Jo’s Pizza.
 Founders of deep-dish Colorado-style pizza, the legendary eatery serves up hearty pies with mountains of toppings and a hand-rolled crust.
 Eat it like a local and dip your crust in honey.
 Next door is Tommyknocker Brewery, the perfect place for a refreshing mountain craft brew or handcrafted soda.

 Pencil in some soothing spa time and soak in the therapeutic mineral pools at Indian Hot Springs.
 South of downtown on Soda Creek Road, the world-famous resort offers his and hers geo-thermal cave baths, private outdoor Jacuzzi baths, a mineral-water swimming pool and day spa.
 There's also high-flying thrills nearby on Colorado Adventure Center's zipline, which whisks riders above Clear Creek for over 5,000 feet.

 Journey farther west on I-70 to Georgetown.
 Tucked off the highway (beyond the first gas stations you see), visit the town’s immaculately restored Victorian-era homes and silver-boom relics at the Hamill House and Hotel de Paris museums.
 Break for afternoon tea at the Dusty Rose Tearoom and stop into the crafts, cake and coffee shops along the main street.